SSHGuard/sshguard/doc/sshguard.8.rst

 services.
 It aggregates system logs and blocks repeat offenders using one of several firewall backends.

-**sshguard** can monitor log files.
-Log messages are parsed line-by-line for recognized patterns.
-An attack is detected when several patterns are matched in a set time interval.
-Attackers are blocked temporarily but can also be semi-permanently banned using the blacklist option.
+**sshguard** can monitor log files and the standard output of running a shell command.
+Log messages are parsed line-by-line for recognized attack patterns.
+Attackers are blocked when enough attack patterns are detected in a configurable time interval.
+Attackers are blocked temporarily but can also be permanently blocked using the blacklist option.

+**sshguard** must be configured before its first run.
+See **sshguard-setup(7)**.

 OPTIONS
 =======
 **-a** *threshold* (default 30)
+    Each detected attack increases an attacker's attack score, usually by 10.
-    Block attackers when their cumulative attack score exceeds *threshold*.
+    Block attackers when their attack score exceeds *threshold*.
-    Most attacks have a score of 10.

 **-b** *threshold*:*blacklist_file*
-    Blacklist an attacker when its score exceeds *threshold*.
-Blacklisted addresses are loaded from and added to *blacklist-file*.
+    Blacklist an attacker when its attack score exceeds *threshold*.
+    Blacklisted addresses are written to *blacklist-file* and never unblocked, even after restarting **sshguard**.

 **-i** *pidfile*
-    Write the PID of **sshguard** to `pidfile`.
+    Write the PID of **sshguard** to *pidfile*. *pidfile* is removed when **sshguard** exits.

 **-p** *blocktime* (default 120)
-    Block attackers for initially *blocktime* seconds after exceeding *threshold*.
-Subsequent blocks increase by a factor of 1.5.

-    **sshguard** unblocks attacks at random intervals, so actual block times will be longer.
+    Block first-time attackers for *blocktime* seconds.
+Subsequent blocks increase in duration by a factor of 1.5.
+Since **sshguard** unblocks attackers at random intervals, actual block times may be somewhat longer.

 **-s** *detection_time* (default 1800)
-    Remember potential attackers for up to *detection_time* seconds before resetting their score.
+    Reset an attacker's attack score after *detection_time* seconds since the last attack.
+This means that attackers who attack every *detection_time* seconds are never blocked by **sshguard**.
+However, an increased *detection_time* may have an impact on legitimate users.

 [**-w** *address* | *whitelist_file*]
     Whitelist a single address, hostname, or address block given as